bman46/InstagramEmbedDiscordBot/docs/troubleshooting.md

 ## Long Links
 Longs links instead of a video embed is usually because the video requested is larger than the maximum upload size allowed by Discord.
 Note that the long link that the bot returns is not a permanent link as it will expire shortly after posting.

+## No Slash Commands
+First, kick the bot from your server and then reinvite it with the invite URL listed in the [install guide](https://github.com/bman46/InstagramEmbedDiscordBot/blob/master/docs/Install.md#step-6).
+If that fails to add slash commands, check your Discord server permissions to ensure that slash commands are allowed.
+Next, send the bot a direct message with the contents `overwrite`.
+It should reply with `Slash commands resynced`.